Loading

 Your AP Team's Voice Check Playbook

 The strongest defense against a deepfake voice scam isn't a detection tool.
-It's a consistent process your team follows every time, regardless of how convincing a call sounds.
+It is a consistent process your team follows every time regardless of how convincing a call sounds.

-A phone call is a heads-up, not an authorization.
-Any payment request or account change should require confirmation through a second, pre-established channel before anything moves.
-Think of it as multi-factor verification for financial approvals: one input is never enough to confirm identity or intent.
+A phone call is a heads-up rather than an authorization.
+Any payment request or account change should require confirmation through a second and pre-established channel before anything moves.
+Think of it as multi-factor verification for financial approvals.
+One input is never enough to confirm identity or intent.

 Pre-agreed verification phrases are a layer that voice technology cannot bypass.
 Ferrari executives foiled an executive impersonation attempt in 2024 simply by asking the caller a personal question the real CEO would have been able to answer.

-The FBI has warned that attackers harvest voice audio from public recordings, including webinars, conference sessions, LinkedIn posts, and social media.
-Encourage senior staff to think carefully about the volume of audio published under their name, particularly recordings where they speak at length.
+The FBI has warned that attackers harvest voice audio from public recordings including webinars, conference sessions, LinkedIn posts and social media.
+Encourage senior staff to think carefully about the volume of audio published under their name and particularly recordings where they speak at length.

 Ready to Build Your Team's Defense?

 Deepfake voice scams work because the voice sounds like someone your AP team already trusts.
 The protection isn't a technical product.
-It's a set of habits.
+It is a set of habits.

 The businesses that stop these attacks aren't necessarily better equipped.
-They're just harder to rush.
+They are just harder to rush.

 Article FAQs